Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Related Works

 \textbf{Context Comprehension in Language Models.} Language models do not process information provided in the input uniformly \citep{Sun2021-iu, qin2022nlp, Barbero2024-om}.
-Two well-documented position biases are primacy bias--a tendency to favour information appearing early in the input--and recency bias, where information near the end is weighted more heavily.
-These effects combine to produce the characteristic U-shaped accuracy curve in autoregressive models, often referred to as the lost-in-the-middle phenomenon \citep{Liu2023-hv}.
+Two well-documented position biases are primacy bias---a tendency to favour information appearing early in the input---and recency bias, where information near the end is weighted more heavily.
+These effects combine to produce the characteristic U-shaped accuracy curve in autoregressive models, often referred to as the \textit{lost-in-the-middle} phenomenon \citep{Liu2023-hv}.
 Empirical evidence for these biases comes from variations of the needle-in-the-haystack experiments \citep{haystack} and related benchmarks across diverse tasks, including information retrieval \citep{An2024-cv}, multi-document question answering \citep{Liu2023-hv}, graph reasoning \citep{Firooz2024-vs}, and in-context learning \citep{Kossen2023-lk}.
 Primacy bias has been often attributed to the causal attention mask \citep{Barbero2024-om}, while recency bias has been linked to the training data distributions and the next-token prediction objective \citep{Sharan2016-ja, Barbero2024-om, An2024-cv}.

 Whether MDLMs--trained on similar text corpora but with a fundamentally different objective--exhibit comparable position biases remains an open question.
-Prior work has explored related but distinct aspects of MDLMs: \citet{Liu2025-fm} evaluated LLaDA on needle-in-the-haystack tasks to study generalization to unseen context lengths, but their setup was too simple to reveal recency effects within the models' context lengths.
-Similarly, \citet{Shansan2025-lk} examined the “AR-ness” of MDLMs, defined as a preference for left-to-right decoding.
-In contrast, our work investigates whether MDLMs display AR-like tendencies in processing the context, rather than in their decoding strategy.
-A concurrent work from \citet{rulli2025attentionsinksdiffusionlanguage} further studies attention sinks in MDLMs, identifying crucial differences in attention patterns between MDLMs and ARLMs, as well as between MDLMs trained from scratch and those initialised from autoregressive models.
+Prior work has explored related but distinct aspects of MDLMs: \citet{Liu2025-fm} evaluated LLaDA on needle-in-the-haystack tasks to study \textit{generalization to unseen context lengths}, but their setup was too simple to reveal recency effects within the models' context lengths.
+Similarly, \citet{Shansan2025-lk} examined the “AR-ness” of MDLMs, defined as a \textit{preference for left-to-right decoding}.
+In contrast, our work investigates whether MDLMs display AR-like tendencies in \textit{processing} the context, rather than in their decoding strategy.